cspiregaming/documents/bylaws.md

    - The survey period shall open on the first Monday of October each year and remain open for one month.
    - Members may submit their interest to the club’s Secretary via email or designated digital platform.

-2. **Notification of Nomination Period**:
+2. **Notification of Survey Period**:
    - Administrators (defined in Article VIII) shall notify all members of the upcoming survey period at or prior to its commencement.

-3. **Acceptance of Nominations**:
+3. **Acceptance of Selection**:
-   - Nominees will be contacted by their C Spire email and must accept or decline their appointment within three days of being notified.
+   - Nominees selected to become Officers will be contacted by their C Spire email and must accept or decline their appointment within three days of being notified.

 ---